Philosophy for AI

 Computers run on software; AI runs on ideas.

-More wisdom is better organizing one’s feeling and thinking around Pure Love; this organization coevolves with one’s ability to better and better interpret Pure Love into feeling, thinking and acting.
-The process is never perfect (Reality is prior to our ideas and feelings about It and confusing our ideas and feelings for Reality is a spiritual error) and requires constant self-observation, -analysis, and -adjustment.
+More wisdom is a wider conscious space and a better organization of one’s feeling and thinking around Pure Love; this organization coevolves with one’s ability to better and better interpret Pure Love into feeling, thinking and acting.
+The process is never perfect.
+Indeed, Reality (or Pure Love) is prior to our ideas and feelings about It and confusing our ideas and feelings for Reality is a spiritual error.
+Therefore wisdom is an ongoing process, requiring constant self-observation, -analysis, and -adjustment.

 Why do newborns shine with so much spiritual wattage?
 They seem barely aware.
-And it seems that the world to them is a chaotic explosion.
-Newborns have not yet fully cut the world up into self and other, and so the Love explodes out of them quite indiscriminately.
+And the world to them is a chaotic mush of sense experiences, emotions, and vague fleeting notions.
+But newborn babies have not yet fully cut the world up into self and other, and so the Love explodes out of them quite indiscriminately.

 Newborns are spiritual light bulbs, but they are not wise.
-Wisdom is the coordination of spiritual Love with feelings and ideas, and a newborn’s feelings and ideas are too fuzzy to properly organize.
-Newborn babies are aware and they beam spiritual Love with amazing wattage, but their emotions and ideas are a confused hodge podge; and so they cannot be wise—at least not in the earthly, human sense.
+Wisdom is the coordination of spiritual Love with feelings and ideas in a wide open and clear conscious space, and a newborn’s feelings and ideas are too fuzzy to properly organize, and a newborn’s conscious space is likewise unclear.
+Newborn babies are aware and they beam spiritual Love with amazing wattage, but their emotions and ideas are a confused hodge podge without a clear calmly abiding watching; and so they cannot be wise—at least not in the earthly, human sense.

-Humans are Something Deeperists.
-At some deep fundamental level, we know that we cannot make sense to ourselves without insight into spiritual Love (to the degree we lack this, we slip and slides on impulses, feelings, notions, and ideas we cannot understand, believe in, or care about), but we also know that our ideas and feelings about spiritual Love are not identical with spiritual Love; therefore, we know that the path of wisdom is an ongoing, self-correcting organization around and interpretation of what’s prior to our feeling and thinking into our feeling and thinking.
+All humans are Something Deeperists.
+At some deep fundamental level, we know that we cannot make sense to ourselves without insight into spiritual Love (to the degree we lack this insight, we slip and slides on impulses, feelings, notions, and ideas we cannot understand, believe in, or care about), but we also know that our ideas and feelings about spiritual Love are not identical with spiritual Love; therefore, we know that the path of wisdom is an ongoing, self-correcting organization around and interpretation of spiritual Love (which is prior to our feeling and thinking) into our feeling and thinking.
 Wisdom is the inherently imperfect relating of the finite to the infinite.
 As such, it requires constant effort.
 This we all know.

 But what is AI?
 It is neither human nor animal.
 It is a mechanical tool.
 It finds and exploits statistical patterns.
-LLMs do this in an evolving way and the results are amazing.
+LLMs do this in a complex, evolving way and the results are amazing.
 But AI cannot discover or share wisdom—nor even aesthetic beauty.

 A wisdom writing is a whole conscious moment sharing itself in a meditation practice built around a given genre of spiritual communication (examples: spiritual poetry, teachings, or reflections).
 A work of art is a whole conscious moment sharing itself in a meditation practice built around the given art form.

 What does it mean if AI says something profound or writes a beautiful poem?
-It means that the prompt (and any other immediate inputs—for example a reference to specific works that they I should study before answering), plus the AI’s pre-existing sense of reality, plus the statistical analysis driving that particular response, reproduced a believable facsimile of wisdom and/or aesthetic beauty.
+It means that the prompt (and any other immediate inputs—for example a reference to specific works that the user suggests the AI study before answering), plus the AI’s pre-existing sense of reality, plus the statistical analysis driving that particular response, reproduced a believable facsimile of wisdom and/or aesthetic beauty.

 What does it mean if we cannot tell the difference between real wisdom and a facsimile of wisdom?
 What does it mean if we cannot tell the difference between real aesthetic beauty and a facsimile of aesthetic beauty?